cpjobling/eg-150-textbook/laplace_transform/5/circuit_analysis.md

 +++ {"slideshow": {"slide_type": "notes"}}

-#### Worked Solution: Example 3
+#### Worked Solution: {ref}`ex:12.3`

-File Pencast: [example3.pdf](https://cpjobling.github.io/eg-247-textbook/laplace_transform/worked_examples/example3.pdf) - Download and open in Adobe Acrobat Reader.
+File Pencast: [example12_3.pdf](https://cpjobling.github.io/eg-247-textbook/laplace_transform/worked_examples/example3.pdf) - Download and open in Adobe Acrobat Reader.

-The attached "PenCast" works through the solution to Example 3 by hand.
+The attached PDF works through the solution to {ref}`ex:12.3` by hand.
 It's quite a complex, error-prone (as you will see!) calculation that needs careful attention to detail.
 This in itself gives justification to my belief that you should use computers wherever possible.

-Please note, the PenCast takes around 39 minutes (I said it was a complex calculation) but you can fast forward and replay any part of it.

 +++ {"slideshow": {"slide_type": "subslide"}}